As Myanmar opens, hoteliers see prospects

 "It's a beautiful country," Johnson said.
 "If there's an opportunity to go there, we will be there."

 But it is too early to talk of a flood of foreign business.
-Asia-focused bank Standard Chartered (STAN.L), which operates in every Asian country apart from North Korea and Myanmar, said it would consider opening in Myanmar if sanctions were lifted but it was premature to make concrete moves.
+Asia-focused bank Standard Chartered, which operates in every Asian country apart from North Korea and Myanmar, said it would consider opening in Myanmar if sanctions were lifted but it was premature to make concrete moves.

 "We're looking at the changes very closely, but it isn't clear yet," said StanChart Chief Executive Peter Sands.